Barbar0sssa/My-Notes/README.md

 # My-Notes
-This repository is a container for all the problems that I faced while working in the world of programming
+This repository is a container for all the problems that I faced while working in the programming world